Skip to content

 Switching tools

-Descript is an editor.
-EasyCast is a studio + host.
+Descript is an editor plus remote recorder.
+EasyCast is a studio plus podcast host.
 Both make AI-assisted podcasts; they solve different parts of the workflow.

 TL;DR — which one fits you